The dating of the masonry of Ostia

 laid in a herringbone pattern.

-(1) On the problem see Lavan 2018.
+(1) For a recent discussion of dating issues see Lavan 2018.
 The linguistic problem was already noted by Giuseppe Lugli, discussing the pioneering work of Esther Boise van Deman in the early 20th century, published in 1912.

 (3) H.-O. Lamprecht, "Eigenschaften von römischen Beton", in: Opus caementitium.
 Bautechnik der Römer, Düsseldorf 1984.